TheJelmega/prog-lang/design/README.md

 #### Value expressions

-A value expression is any other expressions.
+A value expression is any other expression.

 ### 9.1.2.
 Moved & copied types [↵](#91-expression-details-)